Acupuncture Accreditation

 Application Procedures

-• Membership proof of Hong Kong Physiotherapy Association (for HKPA members) and
+• Membership proof of Hong Kong Physiotherapy Association (for HKPA members) and membership proof of AIMSG (for AIMSG members);

 • Certificate of registration in the Hong Kong Physiotherapists Board;